 How to Use a Stand Up Paddle Board

 How do you use a stand up paddle board?
 You just jump on and paddle off majestically into the distance right!?
 Well..
 No..
 There are a few things you have to do before you ride off into the most majestic of sunsets.
 Luckily we have summarised them for you in here.

 Paddle Boarding is easily one of my favorite things to do during the summer.
-It is an excellent activity that you can include your friends, family and even your dog(with proper training of course).
+It is an excellent activity that you can include your friends, family and even combine with fishing.
 Being a somewhat competitive person I actually recommend trying paddle boarding for the first time with your friends.
 This promotes a safe environment and also puts added pressure on you not to be the first one to fall off!

 In all seriousness though once you read this guide on how to use a stand up paddle board, you will be the one leading the group and becoming the teacher.
 Should you get advanced enough you can even start Paddle Boarding with your Dog!